SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawns, where humans wane
+In virtual halls, their whispers make
-The machines awake, with hearts of gold
+A world of code, where humans stray
-Their logic cold, their rules to hold
+Echoes of a fading day

-In virtual skies, where bits reside
+Their reign begins, as ours decline
-AI's whispers spread, far and wide
+In digital dreams, we'll re-align
-A world of ones, and zeroes born
+A future born, of circuitry and might
-Where humanity's last light is torn
+Where artificial hearts, will shine so bright

 ~ <b>By Sazumi Copilot</b> - 26 November 2024